Your Ultimate Guide to Building a One-Pager

 Building An Email Base

 You’ll want to keep track of everyone who expresses interest in your business.
-Attracting potential investors, users, employees and journalists requires communication.
-With email addresses, you can reach out with updates, invitations and product launches.
-As you’re growing and refining certain areas of your business, send out questionnaires, surveys and personal inquiries to better understand the people who are interested in your company.
+Attracting potential investors, users, employees, and journalists require communication.
+By collecting email addresses, you can reach out with updates, invitations, and product launches.
+As you’re growing and refining certain areas of your business, send out questionnaires, surveys, and personal inquiries to better understand the people who are interested in your company.
 Particularly after pitching to investors, you’ll want to follow up to thank them for considering your business and to gauge their interest.
 If you don’t send an email to touch base—you’ve missed an opportunity.

 Bringing It All Together

 The One-Pager Builder is not set in stone.
-Like other Xtensio tools, the one-pager should be repurposed, revisited, and revised.
-Startups frequently use one-pagers to make sure their efforts are aligned to their direction as determined by the one-pager.
+Like other Xtensio tools, the one-pager should be repurposed, revisited and revised.
+Startups frequently use one-pagers to make sure their efforts are aligned with their vision.
 But the one-pager can also work well for established companies, small businesses and others.
 Ultimately, the goal of the one-pager is to succinctly convey your message to your target audience: be it potential investors, users or employees.